github-education-resources/GitHubGraduation-2021/_data/PacificPR/PacificPR.md

 ---
 name: Prashant Kumar Jha
 institution: PES Institute of Technology
-quote: Life of a Developer , coffee and code, and some meetings.
+quote: Life of a developer goes through different versions, fix the bugs and be your best version.
 github_user: PacificPR
 ---